tensorflow/docs/site/en/install/docker.md

 docker run -it tensorflow/tensorflow python -c "import tensorflow as tf; print(tf.__version__)"
 </pre>

+Success: TensorFlow is now installed.
+Read the [tutorials](../tutorials) to get started.

-Execute a `bash` shell within the TensorFlow-configured container:
+Let's demonstrate some more TensorFlow Docker recipes.
+To execute a `bash` shell within the TensorFlow-configured container:

 <pre class="devsite-terminal devsite-click-to-copy">
 docker run -it tensorflow/tensorflow bash